 For three years, we have developed and delivered diagnostics tools for the quantum R&D market.
 Now we can start supporting the emerging quantum industry.
-This investment, together with the EIC Accelerator grant, enables us to develop the world’s most capable quantum chip testing equipment.
+This investment, together with the EIC Accelerator grant, enables us to develop the world’s most capable quantum chip test equipment.

 As quantum chip development moves from the lab into industrial fabrication facilities (‘from lab to fab’), the ability to test quantum chips becomes even more of a bottleneck than it is today.
 Currently, testing a small quantum chip requires weeks, using a full cryogenic quantum lab and a team of dedicated quantum engineers.
 Testing in an industrial setting only makes the requirements of the cryogenic test environment more stringent, while at the same time demanding much shorter test times per chip.